Ysz2022/NeRCo/README.md

 Code is soon coming!

 ## Contact
-Should you have any question, please contact [Shuhou Yang].
+Should you have any question, please contact [Shuzhou Yang].

 [Shuzhou Yang]:szyang@stu.pku.edu.cn